Dow, S&P close lower as IBM, Intel weigh, coronavirus concerns rise

 President Joe Biden said on Friday the U.S. economic crisis was deepening and that the government needs to take major action now to help struggling Americans.

-“The absolute assurance that investors felt a week ago with regards to how the reopening of the vaccination, the decline in the virus, some of that starting to fade out of the market.”
-Mies added.
+“The absolute assurance that investors felt a week ago ...some of that is starting to fade out of the market.”
+Mies added, regarding the decline in the virus and the reopening of the economy.

 The Senate Finance Committee unanimously approved Janet Yellen’s nomination as the first woman Treasury secretary, indicating that she will easily win full Senate approval.